-The principal focus of our strategic plan is to ingrain a corporate-wide understanding that our customers are the core of our business.
-Initiatives that have been implemented to advance thisobjective includeincreasing cross-selling to customers, including, for example, by offering different payment solutions to small and medium-sized enterprises that currently only use one of our product segments; offering diverse products from our business divisions and creating higher value for our customers by providing customized products and solutions.
+The principal focus of our strategic plan is a corporate-wide understanding that our customers are the core of our business.
+Initiatives that have been implemented to advance into this objective include increasing cross-selling to customers, offering diverse products from our business divisions and creating higher value through customized products and solutions.

 Our business model is based on customer segmentation, which entails offering specialized products and services to customers within each segment.
-We have divided our customer base into different segments according to each customer's profile.
-Our first main segment is enterprises, which are further divided into corporate, medium-sized businesses, government entities, small businesses and micro-businesses.
-Our second main segment is for individuals, which includes high networth customers or Privada, upper affluent clients or Patrimonial, affluent customers or Personal, upper mass or Bancario, and lowermass or Express.
-As part of our strategic plan, we have also merged our residential mortgage business unit into our retail banking unit and transferred our commercial mortgage business unit to our middle-market and government banking unit.
+We have divided our customer base into different segments according to their profiles; on one hand we cater to enterprises dividing them into the following segments: Corporate, Medium-sized businesses, Government entities, Small businesses and Micro-businesses; on the other hand for individuals we cater to high net-worth customers or Privada, upper affluent customers or Patrimonial, affluent customers or Personal, upper mass customers or Bancario, and lower mass customers or Express.
+As part of our strategic plan, we have also merged our residential mortgage business unit into our retail banking unit and transferred our commercial housing mortgage business unit to our middle-market and government banking unit.

-We seek to further increaseour customer base by attracting new customer segments and accessing new markets, as well as byexpanding the cross-selling of our products and creating value for our customers.
-In addition, we are committed to delivering banking products and services to unbankedand underserved segments of the Mexican populationand to help them increase their financial acumen.
-As of December 31, 2013, we had over19 million retail customers, including large corporations, small and medium-sized enterprises, small businesses, government customers and individuals from all customer segments.
+We seek to further expand our customer base by increasing cross-sell and boosting the value of our customers.
+Nevertheless, we are committed to delivering banking products and services to unbanked and underserved segments of the Mexican population and to help them increase their financial acumen.
+As of June 30, 2014, we had over 19 million customers, including large corporations, small and medium-sized enterprises, small businesses, government customers and individuals from all customer segments.

-We view customer service as a top priority and consider our approach to customer service to be one of the features that distinguish us from our competitors and enable us to maintain a market advantage in the highly competitive Mexican financial services industry.
-We use a metric called Net Promoter Score ("NPS"), which predicts growth based on customer satisfaction and willingness to recommend our services through a survey.
-NPS is a quantitative measure that detects opportunities through an effective mechanism that allows us to identify the causes of satisfaction and dissatisfaction among our customers by product, channel or service, among others, and prioritize critical areas that require improvement.
-We also utilize an internal program to measure and improve the quality of customer service at each of our branches.
-This program, which uses data from customer surveys to classify each retail branch into categories based on the quality of customer service provided at each branch, is intended to improve the quality of our customer service and thus enhance customer satisfaction.
+We view customer service as a top priority and we consider our approach to customer service to be one of the features that distinguish us from our competitors and enable us to maintain a market advantage in the highly competitive Mexican financial services industry.
+We view customer service as a top priority and we consider our approach to customer service to be one of the features that distinguish us from our competitors and enable us to maintain a market advantage in the highly competitive Mexican financial services industry.
+We use the Net Promoter Score ("NPS") methodology, a metric that we believe is capable of predicting growth based on customer satisfaction and willingness to recommend our services.
+NPS is a strict measure that detects opportunities through an effective mechanism that allows us to identify the causes of satisfaction and dissatisfaction among our customers and prioritize critical areas requiring improvement.
+We have an internal program to measure quality inside the branches, this program primarily seeks to increase the quality of our service and thus improve customer satisfaction by classifying our retail branches into categories, based on the quality of service provided as measured by the results of customer surveys.